connect-Kreations/.github/profile/README.md

 - 👯 We are looking to collaborate on **E-learning content Development and Freelancing Services**

-- 👨‍💻 We are provide latest updates on [Jobs and Internship, Free courses and many more...](www.connectkreations.com)
+- 👨‍💻 We provide latest updates on [Jobs and Internship, Free courses and many more...](www.connectkreations.com)

 - 👨‍💻 All of our projects are available at [https://github.com/connect-Kreations](https://github.com/connect-Kreations)